“Depression is a serious medical condition that may be due to a chemical imbalance, and Zoloft works to correct this imbalance.”

 What if I told you that, in six decades of research, the serotonin (or norepinephrine, or dopamine) theory of depression and anxiety has not achieved scientific credibility?

 You’d want some supporting arguments for this shocking claim, so here you go:

 The Science of Psychiatry?

-Rather than some embarrassingly reductionist, one-deficiency-one-illness-one-pill model of mental illness, contemporary exploration of human behavior has demonstrated that we may know less than we ever thought we did.
-And that what we do know about root causes of mental illness seems to have more to do with the concept of evolutionary mismatch than with genes and chemical deficiencies.
+Rather than some embarrassingly reductionist, one-deficiency-one-illness-one-pill model of mental illness, current exploration of human behavior has shown that we may know less than we ever thought we did.
+And that what we do know about root causes of mental illness seems to have more to do with the concept of evolutionary mismatch than with genes and chemical imbalances.

 In fact, a meta-analysis of over 14,000 patients and Dr. Insel, head of the NIMH, had this to say:

 “Despite high expectations, neither genomics nor imaging has yet impacted the diagnosis or treatment of the 45 million Americans with serious or moderate mental illness each year.”

 To understand what imbalance is, we must know what balance looks like, and neuroscience, to date, has not characterized the optimal brain state, nor how to even assess for it.
 In a review of serotonin theories of depression, Andrews et al. turn the paradigm on its head and conclude:

 We propose that depressed states are high serotonin phenomena, which challenges the prominent role the low serotonin hypothesis continues to have in depression research (Albert et al., 2012).
 We also propose that the direct serotonin-enhancing effects of antidepressants disturb energy homeostasis and worsen symptoms.
 We argue that symptom reduction, which only occurs over chronic treatment, is attributable to the compensatory responses of the brain attempting to restore energy homeostasis.